What to read before starting (or interviewing) at GitHub

 Over the years I’ve written a number of posts about GitHub’s culture and communication patterns.
-If you’re joining (or interviewing at) GitHub, here are some of my favorite posts that might help you understand how GitHub works and what it’s like to be a GitHubber:
+If you’re joining (or preparing for an interview at) GitHub, here are some of my favorite posts that might help you understand how GitHub works and what it’s like to be a GitHubber:

 15 rules for communicating at GitHub — Asynchronous communication through high-fidelity mediums like issues and chat eliminate the endemic “you had to be there” aspect of most corporate workflows, and reduces the need for a dedicated management class to capture, collect, and shuttle information back and forth between business units.

 - The seven habits of highly effective GitHubbers (2016) - GitHub has a unique work culture.
 Here are seven traits that I’ve observed in successful GitHubbers over the years that I think make GitHubbers more effective.
 Specifically, professional, but not formal; ship early, ship often; if you see something, say something; curiosity and self-improvement; always be willing to help; contribute to the appreciation economy; and honesty, integrity, and authenticity.

 Why everything should have a URL — By naturally capturing and exposing process and sharing it as widely as is appropriate for the subject matter, URLs render organizational context time and location agnostic allowing knowledge to move more freely within an organization on an asynchronous, discoverable, and opt-in basis.